open-toolchain/tekton-catalog/kubernetes-service/README.md

 3) Add the environment properties:

    - `apikey` to provide an API key used for the ibmcloud login/access
-   - `clusterName` to indicate the name of the IKS cluster that you want to target
+   - `cluster-name` to indicate the name of the IKS cluster that you want to target

    ![Tekton pipeline environment properties](./sample/kubernetes-service-sample-tekton-pipeline-environment-properties.png)